-- 0 Frama-C exits normally without any error; - 1 Frama-C exits because an user input was invalid; - 2 Frama-C exits because the user kills it (usually via Ctrl-C); - 3 Frama-C exits because the user tries to use an unimplemented feature.
-Please report a "feature request" on the Bug Tracking System (see Chapter 9); - 4 Frama-C exits on an internal error.
-Please report a "bug report" on the Bug Tracking System (see Chapter 9); - 5 Frama-C raises an error while exiting normally. - 6 Frama-C raises an error while exiting abnormally. - 127 Frama-C exits abnormally on an unknown error.
-Please report a "bug report" on the Bug Tracking System (see Chapter 9).
+- 0 Frama-C exits normally without any error; - 1 Frama-C exits because of invalid user input; - 2 Frama-C exits because the user kills it (usually via Ctrl-C); - 3 Frama-C exits because the user tries to use an unimplemented feature.
+Please report a "feature request" on the Bug Tracking System (see Chapter 10); - 4,5,6 Frama-C exits on an internal error.
+Please report a "bug report" on the Bug Tracking System (see Chapter 10); - 125 Frama-C exits abnormally on an unknown error.
+Please report a "bug report" on the Bug Tracking System (see Chapter 10).

-Working with Plug-ins
+Setting Up Plug-ins

 The Frama-C platform has been designed to support third-party plug-ins.
 In the present chapter, we present how to configure, compile, install, run and update such extensions.
-This chapter does not deal with the development of new plug-ins (see the Plug-in Development Guide [4]).
-It does not deal with usage of plug-ins, which is the purpose of individual plug-in manuals.
+This chapter does not deal with the development of new plug-ins (see the Plug-in Development Guide [7]).
+Neither does it deal with usage of plug-ins, which is the purpose of individual plug-in documentation (see e.g. [5, 4, 3]).